ovh/docs/pages/platform/data-platform/delete-cluster/guide.en-gb.md

 >
 > Destroying an Analytics Data Platform will result in the permanent loss of all data on it.

-## Before you begin
+## Requirements

-In order to destroy your cluster you first need to get an OpenStack token of your Public Cloud project.
+To destroy your cluster you will need to get an OpenStack token of your Public Cloud project.
 To do so:

 1. Login to your [OVH Manager](https://www.ovh.com/manager/public-cloud/index.html)